ndamulelonemakh/ndamus-prompts/README.md

 Welcome to my personal vault of AI prompts!
 This is where I keep the magic spells I use to bend AI models to my will — for coding, creating, thinking, and occasionally just having fun.

-Whether you’re building production apps, talking to your autonomous agent sidekick, or whispering instructions to Copilot, this repo has a little something for every prompt wrangler out there.

 ⸻

 ## 📦 What’s Inside